Arun Paria

 are echoing —

-When the rays emerge from the second prism, white and whole again, she multiplies silently in her head.
-When the teacher arrives to ask her the measure, ‘3089276736’ is written in her notebook.
+When the rays emerge from the second prism, white and whole again, she silently multiplies in her head.
+When the teacher arrives to check the ray diagram, ‘3089276736’ is written in her notebook.

 A terrible repetition —